jimdhope/kpi-dashboard/README.md

 A web-based KPI tracking system for managing competitions, teams, and performance metrics across different pods and users.

+## Background

+I help run a few competition across various teams at work.
+I t was getting a little unwieldly trying to manage all of these in an excel workbook so I decided that I would give creating my own a go.

+I should point out here that I have no idea where to start when it comes to coding so this app was builit with alot of help from various AIs in VS Code.
+So there's one thing I can almost gaurentee, the code is not pretty and could probably be slimmed down... but I have no idea where to start.

 ## Features

 - Competition management